 Marathon Training: What Is Zone 3 / Tempo?

 Zone 3 sits around 80–87% of max heart rate with an RPE of 5–6.
 It represents tempo running.
 It feels comfortably hard and locked into rhythm.
-In marathon training, it strengthens your aerobic capacity, improves speed endurance and prepares you to stay efficient at faster paces during long efforts.
+In marathon training, it improves speed, endurance and prepares you to stay efficient at faster paces during long efforts.
 In this guide, we’ll explain what Zone 3 is, how it feels and how it fits into your marathon training plan to make you stronger, steadier and better prepared.

 Runner holding a steady tempo pace along a coastal path under blue skies.